2018 United States House of Representatives elections

-The 2018 United States House of Representatives elections were held on November 6, 2018, as part of the 2018 midterm elections during President Donald Trump's term, with early voting taking place in some states in the weeks preceding that date.
+The 2018 United States House of Representatives elections were held on November 6, 2018.
+The 2018 House elections were midterm elections that occurred during President Donald Trump's first term in office.
+Early voting took place in some states in the weeks preceding Election Day.
 Voters chose representatives from all 435 congressional districts across each of the 50 U.S. states to serve in the 116th United States Congress.
-Non-voting delegates from the District of Columbia and four of the five inhabited U.S. territories were also elected.
-On Election Day, Republicans had held a House majority since January 2011.
+Prior to the 2018 elections, the Republican Party had held the House majority since January 2011.

-In the 2018 elections, the Democrats, led by Nancy Pelosi, won control of the House.
-The Democrats gained a net total of 41 seats from the total number of seats they had won in the 2016 elections.
+Led by House Minority Leader Nancy Pelosi, the Democratic Party won control of the House of Representatives in the 2018 elections.
+The Democrats gained a net total of 41 seats.
 The 41-seat gain was the Democrats' largest gain of House seats since the post-Watergate 1974 elections, when they picked up 49 seats.
-This was the first time since 1954 that Democrats flipped a chamber of Congress in a Republican president's first midterm.
-Its also the last time the Democrats won a house seat in Utah or Oklahoma.

-Upon the opening of the 116th Congress, Pelosi was elected as Speaker of the House.
-Incumbent Republican House Speaker Paul Ryan chose not to run for another term.
-In November 2018, House Republicans elected Kevin McCarthy as House Minority Leader.
+Democrats also won the popular vote by an 8.6% margin, the largest margin of victory on record for a minority party.